Don’t avoid all sun exposure

 Should I spend the extra money on fruits and vegetables labeled “organic”?
 Or should I just buy “conventionally-grown” produce at the lower price?

-I don’t mind paying premium for the best flavor, such as fresh peaches or tomatoes from local growers that boast organic and sustainable farming practices.
+I don’t mind paying premium for the best flavor, such as fresh peaches or tomatoes from local growers tha

 But broccoli, apples, bananas?
 Can anyone really tell the …

-Last November, the New England Journal of Medicine (NEJM) published the results of a huge observational study that showed a lower death rate among people who ate several servings of nuts (including peanuts) every week.
+read on Nuts associated with longer, healthier lives Last November, the New England Journal of Medicine (NEJM) published the results of a huge observational study that showed a lower death rate among people who ate several servings of nuts (including peanuts) every week.

 Previous studies have pointed to other health benefits of nuts: reduced risk of diabetes, heart disease and cancer.
 The NEJM is the first study that looked specifically at death …

 read on For most, multivitamins are a waste of money

 I’m always trying to do two things:

-- Save my money
+Save my money Be healthy